At the annual India Conference, that took place recently at the

 the most infallible of political system."

-the offices of democracy that Adolf Hitler rose to power."
+of democracy that Adolf Hitler rose to power."

 Speaking about democracy in India, the Nayakan actor